CogniPilot/modelica_ir/docs/BASE_MODELICA_ALIGNMENT.md

 ## Overview

-This document describes the alignment between our `modelica_ir` schema and the [MCP-0031 Base Modelica specification](https://github.com/modelica/ModelicaSpecification/tree/MCP/0031/RationaleMCP/0031).
+This document describes the alignment between our `modelica_ir` schemas and the [MCP-0031 Base Modelica specification](https://github.com/modelica/ModelicaSpecification/tree/MCP/0031/RationaleMCP/0031).

 ## What is Base Modelica?